jagregory/abrash-zen-of-asm/src/chapter-07.md

 push  ax
 ```

 which is only 5 bytes long.
-One of the primary uses of `lea` is loading offsets of variables in stack frames, because such variables are addressed with base+displacement addressing.
+One of the primary uses of `lea`{.nasm} is loading offsets of variables in stack frames, because such variables are addressed with base+displacement addressing.

 Refer back to the example we examined in the last section.
 Suppose that we wanted to scan memory without disturbing either BX or SI.
-In that case, we could use DI, with an assist from `lea`:
+In that case, we could use DI, with an assist from `lea`{.nasm}:

 ```nasm
     lea   di,[bx+si]  ;add together the memory address components